estivate/ldtk_rust/README.md

 [v0.2.0](https://github.com/estivate/ldtk_rust/releases/tag/v0.2.0) version
 of this library.

-The Bevy example is still being updated to work with 0.7.0... once that's working I'll generate another version for crates.io.
-In the meantime you can pull from `master`.

 ## Getting Started

 Calling the new() method on the LdtkFile struct with the path to a LDtk file will